Stochastic dynamics of granular hopper flows: a configurational mode controls the stability of clogs

-\revise{To demonstrate the model's ability to accurately predict clogging and pausing statistics, we group its internal states by two criteria: flowing versus not flowing, and the value of the hidden mode, $y=0$ versus $y=1$.
+To demonstrate the model's ability to quantitatively predict clogging and pausing statistics, we group its internal states by two criteria: flowing versus not flowing, and the value of the hidden mode, $y=0$ versus $y=1$.
 The result is an analytically solvable four-state representation of our model [Fig.~\ref{fig:flowPauseClogStatistics}(a)] with two indistinguishable flow states $F_0$ and $F_1$ ($x>0$ and $y=0$ and $1$, respectively), a pause state $P$ ($x=0$, $y=1$), and a clog state $C$ ($x=y=0$).
 Transitions between the four states are Poissonian.
-Using this representation, we require only four easily measurable parameters to entirely determine the dynamics: the probability of clogging vs pausing $p$, the average mass ejected during a flow (prior to either a pause or clog) $m_F$, and characteristic timescales $\tau_F$ and $\tau_P$, the average time spent in the flow and pause states, respectively.
+Using this representation, we require only four easily measurable parameters to entirely determine the dynamics: the probability of clogging $p$, the average mass ejected during a flow (prior to either a pause or clog) $m_F$, and timescales $\tau_F$ and $\tau_P$, the average flow and pause duration, respectively.
 In our experiments, flow and pause duration are exponentially distributed, at least for short times, with means $\tau_F=0.77$s and $\tau_P=1.26$s.
-Flow mass is also exponential, with mean $m_F/m_L =69.4$, where $m_L$ is the large grain mass~\cite{SM}.}
+Flow mass is also exponential, with mean $m_F/m_L =69.4$, where $m_L$ is the large grain mass~\cite{SM}.

 During steady flow, the system switches between flow states that lead to clogs ($F_0$) and those that lead to pauses ($F_1$) based on the dynamics of the hidden variable $y$.
 If, as we assume, the switching of $y$ is fast compared to the flow duration $\tau_F$, the likelihood of a clog is set by $p = r_1/(r_0 + r_1)$.
 As a result, the number of pauses $N$ before a permanent clog are geometrically distributed,